tulasidamarla/aws/Infrastructureascode.md

 Applying filters
 ----------------
-Suppose you want to get list of t2.micro instances which are already configured by you,
+Suppose you want to get list of t2.micro instances which are already configured by you, The command is

 			aws ec2 describe-instances --filters "Name=instance-type,Values=t2.micro"

 Sample output for my account
 ----------------------------